\"Writing.Com

 Doc’s Scuttlebutt Cap - by James Fox

-In the halcyon days of my youth, which were mostly during seventh grade though my sophomore year, I was in the Sea Explorers.
+In the halcyon days of my youth, which were mostly during seventh grade though my High School Sophomore year, I was in the Sea Explorers.
 This offshoot of the Boy Scouts of America is often called Sea Scouts.
 So, yes, we had sea scouts way back in the caveman days!

-One spring there was the annual gathering of scouts and explorers, for the Scout-o-Rama, where various skills are demonstrated for the public.
-After signing up our post for an exhibit, Doc allowed the Skipper to add an unexpected prank for our demonstration of the Scuttlebutt Hoist.
+One spring there was the annual gathering of scouts and explorers, for the Scout-o-Rama, where various skills are demonstrated to the public.
+After signing up our post for an exhibit, Doc allowed Daryl as the event "Skipper" to add a ruined captain's cap as an unexpected prank for our demonstration of the Scuttlebutt Hoist.
 This is one of the competitive events usually held at Sea Scout Regattas, where teams from different "ships" demonstrate their nautical skills.

 To understand the competition, you need to know that the old sailors' term for a large, sealed cask was "butt."
 A "scuttled butt" or "Scuttlebutt" is a cask with a vent hole drilled into the top and another at the bottom with a spigot installed.
 This would be the water cask on board a ship.
-A filled scuttlebutt is quite heavy so often a ship's crew and a shore crew on the dock would work together to hoist that keg safely aboard.
-News and gossip would be shared among the two crews as they worked, leading to the nautical term "scuttlebutt" meaning rumor and gossip.
+A filled scuttlebutt is quite heavy.
+Often a ship's crew and a shore crew on the dock would work together to hoist that keg safely aboard.
+News and gossip would be shared among the two crews as they worked, leading to the sailors' term "scuttlebutt" meaning rumor and gossip.

 The timed event at Sea Explorer Regattas involves several pieces of equipment for the competing teams.
 Three 15-foot spars are laid out alongside a 55-gallon barrel filled with water up to within 3 inches of the brim.
 Various lengths of rope were laid out for the spar lashings and creating a barrel sling.
 There is also a disassembled block and tackle (rope and pulleys) laid alongside the spars.